food-enthusiasts/food-logger/backend/README.md

-# FoodLogger
+# FoodLogger Back End

-This is a learning project using full stack typescript.
+This is the back end repo for the project utilizing TypeScript and Express